Why study Hispanic Studies at Warwick?

 What modules could I study?

-We offer a wide variety of modules exploring Hispanic language, culture, society and history, as well as introductory modules in Japanese.
+We offer a wide variety of modules exploring Hispanic language, culture, society and history.

 More information about modules and the structure of this course can be found on the School of Modern Languages and Cultures website.